Sewers, Septic Systems and Waste Water

 The City of Holyoke partners with Veolia Holyoke to provide complete water cycle solutions.
 Veolia Inc. provides sustainable solutions for essential environmental services including wastewater collection system repair and maintenance.
 In many places throughout the city, the sewer system still carries both sewage and stormwater.
 Many improvements are being made to separate these two different waste flows, but when it rains, the addition of stormwater to sewage flow in the system continues to overwhelm the capacities of wastewater treatment facilities.
 This causes polluting overflows into receiving water bodies such as the Connecticut River.
 See the Stormwater Tab for more information.

-The City of Holyoke has recently updated its Combined Sewer Overflow (CSO) Long-Term Control Plan (LTCP) to provide a timetable and schedule for making further improvements to the City’s combined sewer and reduce overflows to the Connecticut River.
-A copy of the Holyoke CSO LTCP Update Rpt-Phases 1 & 2 Draft 12-30-19 submitted to the EPA and MassDEP for review and approval can be requested through the Engineering Department.
+The City of Holyoke's Combined Sewer Overflow (CSO) Long-Term Control Plan (LTCP) provides a timetable and schedule for making further improvements to the City’s combined sewer and reduce overflows to the Connecticut River.
+A copy of the Holyoke CSO LTCP can be requested through the Engineering Department.
 The Holyoke LTCP Executive Summary can be accessed at the following.
 (Link)

 Sewer Commissioners Policy (Link)